 Prince Michael stood nervously waiting for his bride to enter looking pale and gaunt ever since the night of the ball he felt unwell and had several relapses since.
 He kept seeing the same face in his dreams.
 He had never been able to get to the bottom of who the woman was or if she was real or just a figment of his imagination.
 He wondered why it bothered him so much; he put such thoughts behind him and smiled in anticipation of his forthcoming nuptials.
 King Marcus entered with his daughter on his arm.
 Music played as the king and the princess slowly walked up the aisle with two bridesmaids helping to hold the long train aloft.
 Finally, they mounted the few steps onto the podium.
 King Marcus left his daughter with her intended to sit on the right next to Queen Phoebe .
 The princess smiled, looking enchanting in a dazzling full-length white gown with sequences.
 The couple stood at last next to one and other.
 They smiled at each other like a devoted couple — the ceremony about to begin.

-The enchantress stopped a moment her face rigid as she stared at the queen, “Not so, I tried my best to cure him I told you this would happen, and how-to completely cure him, but you ignored my warning,” The soldiers rushed to stop the enchantress but all fell unconscious before getting anywhere near her as she continued up the aisle
+The enchantress stopped a moment her face rigid as she stared at the queen, “Not so, I tried my best to cure him I told you this would happen, and how-to cure him, once and for all but you ignored my warnings,” The soldiers rushed to stop the enchantress but all fell unconscious before getting anywhere near her as she continued up the aisle

 “But the princess is his one true love is she not?” the king finally spoke out getting to his feet.

 The enchantress shook her head slowly, “No, she is not,” she began.
 “She is the one bewitching the prince with the concoctions she had brewed for her to make him forget and fall in love with her,” the enchantress explained.